Prometheus monitoring example

 Prometheus Monitoring: Legacy System

-So, let us now expand on this and look at two environments for monitoring.
+So, let us expand on this and look at two environments for monitoring.
 We have a legacy environment and a modern Kubernetes environment.
 We are running a private cloud for the legacy with many SQL, Windows, and Linux servers.
-Nothing new here.
+There is nothing new here.
 Here, you would run Prometheus on the same subnet.
 A Prometheus agent would also be installed.

 We would have Node Exporters for both Linux and Windows, extracting and creating a metric endpoint on your servers.
 The metric endpoint is needed on each server or host so Prometheus can scrap the metrics.
 So, a Daemon is running, collecting all of the metrics.
 These metrics are exposed on a page, for example, http://host:port/metrics, that allows Prometheus to scrape.

 There is also a Prometheus federation feature.
 You can have a federated endpoint, allowing Prometheus to expose its metrics to other services.
 This will enable you to pull metrics around different subnets.
-So we can have another Prometheus in a different subnet, scrapping the other Prometheus.
-So, the federate option will enable you to link these two Prometheus solutions together very quickly.
+So, we can have another Prometheus in a different subnet, scrapping the other Prometheus.
+The federate option will enable you to link these two Prometheus solutions quickly.

 Prometheus Monitoring